mtillman14/zotero_library_utils/README.md

 For errors and feature suggestions, please open an issue.
 Pull requests are also appreciated and will be reviewed ASAP.

 # Roadmap
 I'd like to be able to build a graph of the references between items in the Zotero database.
-Sticking to the local-first design, this means parsing PDF's for their references which is a notoriously difficult problem.
+Sticking to the local-first design, this means parsing PDF's for their references, which is a notoriously difficult problem.
 Any suggestions are welcome, please open an issue!